Infernal Affairs II: In 1995

 Lau has risen as a rookie cop, due to tips on criminal dealings from Hon.
 Meanwhile, Chan has become a small-time gangster after his and Keung's release from prison.
 Chan's girlfriend aborts their baby due to his gang association.
-Hau invites Chan to join the Triad, then tells the Big Four and Hon that he wants to emigrate, leaving them the Hong Kong underworld.
-Hau sends Hon to Thailand to link up with Thai cocaine smugglers, Hon leaves despite Mary's warning of a trap.
-Mary meets Wong; it is revealed that Wong ordered her to kill Kwun.
+Wing-Hau invites Chan to join the Triad, then tells the Big Four and Hon that he wants to emigrate, leaving them the Hong Kong underworld.
+Wing-Hau sends Hon to Thailand to link up with Thai cocaine smugglers, and Hon leaves despite Mary's warning of a trap.
+Mary meets Wong, and finally revealed to the audience that Wong had ordered her to kill Kwun.

-Hau's right-hand-man, Law, an undercover cop, tips off the next deal of Hau's.
-There, the police arrest Hau, but instead of finding drugs, they find a video located by Hau's hired private investigators, showing Mary and Wong's conspiracy to murder Kwun.
-Simultaneously, Hau's men assassinate the Big Four.
-Mary admits the truth about Kwun to Hon.
-Spooked, Hon and Keung kill many Thai mafia.
-Trapped, Hon makes a desperate overture to Thai mafioso Paul for an alliance.
-Paul attempts to shoot Hon; the gun misfires.
-Hau also sends a man to kill Mary, but Lau kills him to save Mary.
-The police release Hau, who kills Law after discovering Law's wire.
-Chan saves Hau from a drive-by shooting, possibly conducted by Lau.
+Wing-Hau's right-hand-man, Law, who is also an undercover cop, tips off the next deal of Wing-Hau's.
+There, the police arrest Wing-Hau, but instead of finding drugs, they find a video located by Wing-Hau's hired private investigators, showing Mary and Wong's conspiracy to murder Kwun.
+Simultaneously, Wing-Hau's men assassinate the Big Four.
+Mary admits the truth about Kwun's assassination to Hon.
+Spooked, Hon and Keung kill many of Thai Mafia.
+Still trapped by the various schemes, Hon makes a desperate overture to Thai mafioso Paul for an alliance, but instead Paul attempts to shoot Hon; fortunately for Hon, the gun misfires.
+Wing-Hau also sends a man to kill Mary, but Lau kills him to save Mary.
+The police release Wing-Hau, who kills Law after discovering Law's wire.
+Chan saves Wing-Hau from a drive-by shooting, possibly conducted by Lau.

-Hau has a car bomb planted in Wong's car, which kills Wong's superior and friend, Superintendent Luk, while Wong is unharmed.
+Wing-Hau has a car bomb planted in Inspector Wong's car, but it kills Wong's superior and friend, Superintendent Luk, while Wong is unharmed.
 Lau hides Mary in a safehouse.
-When she rejects his romantic advances and attempts to travel to Thailand for Hon, Lau anonymously betrays her to Hau's men, who kill her at Kai Tak Airport.
+When she rejects his romantic advances and attempts to travel to Thailand for Hon, Lau anonymously betrays her to Wing-Hau's men, who kill her at Kai Tak Airport.